openfheorg/openfhe-development/docs/sphinx_rsts/intro/installation/linux.rst

     Typically g++ is the default compiler for Linux but clang++ can also be installed.

-    First install clang++, e.g., ``sudo apt-get install clang-9`` to install clang 9.
+    First install clang++, e.g., ``sudo apt-get install clang-11`` to install clang 11.

-    If installing an older version of clang, e.g., v6, you may also need to install OpenMP.
+    If installing an older version of clang, you may also need to install OpenMP.
 The commands for this case are

     ::